mdj128/hero-combat-controller/README.md

 - Add `HeroInteractableObject` to any GameObject to fire UnityEvents when the hero interacts, or implement `IHeroInteractable` for custom behaviour.
 - Movement now supports over‑the‑shoulder strafing/backpedal by default (`Movement → Face Camera Forward`).
 Disable that toggle if you prefer turn-in-place locomotion.
 - Animation controller: use `Runtime/Animation/HeroCombatAnimator2.controller` to get the 2D MoveX/MoveY blend trees for full directional walk/run (strafe/backpedal) support.
+- Stamina system: sprinting and jumping drain stamina; the HUD now shows a yellow stamina bar on HeroCombatHUD.

 ## Release Notes

+### 1.2.0
+- Added stamina system (drain on sprint/jump, regen when resting) with HUD bar.
+- HUD prefab updated; binder listens to new stamina events.

 ### 1.1.0
 - Added HeroCombatAnimator2.controller with 2D MoveX/MoveY locomotion blends.